-- 2.2 This Standard does not apply to CE which is not an addressable device such as GPS terminal and satellite navigation system. - 2.3 CE is not excluded from the scope of this Standard by reason only that it is capable of performing functions additional to those described in this Standard. - 2.4 For additional technical requirements applying to a particular CE, this Standard should be read in conjunction with those Standards listed in the REFERENCES of this Standard.
+- Note: In the context of this scope, CE intended for connection to a service includes CE capable of connection to a service. - 2.2 This Standard does not apply to CE which is not an addressable device such as GPS terminal and satellite navigation system. - 2.3 CE is not excluded from the scope of this Standard by reason only that it is capable of performing functions additional to those described in this Standard. - 2.4 For additional technical requirements applying to a particular CE, this Standard should be read in conjunction with those Standards listed in the REFERENCES of this Standard.